satwikbhasin/The-TODO-App/README.md

 - **Deployment**
   - The frontend of the application is hosted on AWS S3 with CloudFront as the CDN.
 This setup ensures fast and reliable access to the application worldwide.
   - The backend is deployed on an AWS EC2 instance.
 This provides a scalable and reliable server environment for handling the application's backend services, including user authentication, data persistence, and serving RESTful API endpoints.
-  - The backend URL is securely stored in the environment variables (env file) for easier management and deployment.
 </details>

 <details>